David-OConnor/stm32-hal/README.md

 ## Getting started
 Review the [syntax overview example](https://github.com/David-OConnor/stm32-hal/tree/main/examples/syntax_overview) for example uses of many of this library's features.
-Copy and paste the whole example folder (It's set up using [Knurling's app template](https://github.com/knurling-rs/app-template)), or copy parts of `Cargo.toml` and `main.rs` as required.
+Copy and paste its whole folder (It's set up using [Knurling's app template](https://github.com/knurling-rs/app-template)), or copy parts of `Cargo.toml` and `main.rs` as required.